nonblocking/mashroom/README.md

   * Support for "remote" plugins
   * Support for **custom plugin types**
   * Extensive **monitoring** and export in Prometheus format
-  * Hot deploy, undeploy, and reload of all kind of plugins
+  * Hot deploy, undeploy, and reload of all kinds of plugins
   * Native TypeScript support (all config files and plugins can be written in TypeScript)
   * No compile-time or runtime dependencies to the server
   * Fast and lightweight